rt6/ubuntu/sFTP.md

     X11Forwarding no
     AllowTcpForwarding no
     ForceCommand internal-sftp
 ```

-4) estart SSH and if it working.
+4) Restart SSH and if it working.
 Check the process id is displayed, otherwise there was some errors
 ```sh
 service ssh restart
 ```

-5) Connect via sftp
+5) Connect via sftp command line client using private key
 ```sh
 sftp -o IdentityFile=newkey sftpuser@IP.NUMBER